Virtualoka/Live-On/Live-On!/pages/Pia.md

 	- ### Voice Actor(s)        : Pia
 - # Appearance
 	- Pia deliberately downplays her attractiveness, sometimes acting and behaving in a less intelligent manner.
 Despite her efforts to avoid attention for her beauty, but it seems to shines through anyway.
 	- She is strong and tall.
-She is the 4th tallest in her class.
+She is the 4th tallest in her class
 - # Personality
-  Pia, once weak and frail little girl, has blossomed into a beautiful and intelligent girl.
+  Pia, once weak and frail little girl, has blossomed into a beautiful and intelligent girl
 - # Abilities and Skills
 	- ## English
-	  Pia speak english fluently
+	  Pia able to speak english fluently since grade 4
 	- ## Superior Intelligence and Emotional Intelligence As a child, Pia was small weak and lacked the confidence she now radiates.
 Little Pia did not really have a friend, she found solace and strength in her learning.
-At home, she frequently questioned her brother, who, along with their mother, patiently supported her studies.
+At home, she frequently questioned her brother, who, along with their mother, patiently supported her studies

-	  Even though Pia is still in junior high school, she is smarter than [[El]] and [[Aiu]] her older siblings.
+	  Even though Pia is still in junior high school, she is smarter than [[El]] and [[Aiu]] her older siblings
 	- ## Athletic Physique and Strength
 	  Pia has a naturally gifted athletic physique.
-She excels at sports and possesses great endurance and stamina.
+She excels at sports and possesses great endurance and stamina
 - # Background
 	- ## Etymology
 		- Maharaina means queen